Quickstart: Connect to data in Power BI Desktop

 Once you install Power BI Desktop, launch the application so it's running on your local computer.
 You're presented with a Power BI tutorial.
-Follow the tutorial or click this away and start with a blank canvas, which is where you create visuals and reports from data to which you connect.
+Follow the tutorial or close the dialog to start with a blank canvas.
+The canvas is where you create visuals and reports from your data.

 Connect to data

-With Power BI Desktop you can connect to many different types of data.
-You can connect to basic data sources such as a Microsoft Excel file, and you can connect to online services that contain all sorts of data such as Salesforce, Microsoft Dynamics, Azure Blob Storage, and many more.
+With Power BI Desktop, you can connect to many different types of data.
+These sources include basic data sources, such as a Microsoft Excel file.
+You can connect to online services that contain all sorts of data, such as Salesforce, Microsoft Dynamics, Azure Blob Storage, and many more.

 To connect to data, from the Home ribbon select Get Data.

-The Get Data window appears, where you can choose from the many different data sources to which Power BI Desktop can connect.
-In this quickstart we use the Excel workbook that you downloaded, described in the Prerequisites section at the beginning of this article.
+The Get Data window appears.
+You can choose from the many different data sources to which Power BI Desktop can connect.
+In this quickstart, use the Excel workbook that you downloaded in Prerequisites.

-Since this is an Excel file, we select Excel from the Get Data window, then select the Connect button.
+Since this data source is an Excel file, select Excel from the Get Data window, then select the Connect button.

-We're prompted to provide the location of the Excel file to which we want to connect.
-The downloaded file is called Financial Sample so we select that file, and then select Open.
+Power BI prompts you to provide the location of the Excel file to which to connect.
+The downloaded file is called Financial Sample.
+Select that file, and then select Open.

-Power BI Desktop then loads the workbook and reads its contents, and shows you the available data in the file using the Navigator window, where you can choose which data you would like to load into Power BI Desktop.
-You select the tables by marking the checkboxes beside each table you want to import.
-In this case, we'll import both available tables.
+Power BI Desktop then loads the workbook and reads its contents, and shows you the available data in the file using the Navigator window.
+In that window, you can choose which data you would like to load into Power BI Desktop.
+Select the tables by marking the checkboxes beside each table you want to import.
+Import both available tables.

 Once you've made your selections, select Load to import the data into Power BI Desktop.